angelhumano/data_warehousing_analytics/README.md

 **Concepts**: Data modeling, Dimensional modeling, ETL creation, Business intelligence application design and implementation, Data warehouse engineering

+The NYC Motor Vehicle Collision Transparency project analyzes and visualizes collision data to uncover patterns, factors, and demographic insights, with a focus on improving road safety transparency using tools like Lucidchart, Python, SQL, BigQuery, and Tableau.

 ## Team members contributions